brunnedu/CIL2023/README.md

 5. [test](https://www.kaggle.com/competitions/ethz-cil-road-segmentation-2023/data): submission dataset (144 images)

 ## Reproduce Results
-This is a step-by-step guide on how to reconstruct our results.
+This is a step-by-step guide on how to reproduce our results.
 Reoccuring steps will be explained below.
-Before starting: download all data and ideally put them into a ./data folder (otherwise you'll have to adjust the paths in the configs)
+Before starting: download all data and ideally put them into a ./data folder (otherwise you'll have to adjust the paths in the configs).
+Ensemble experiments require you to be on the `dustin/ensemble-precomputed` branch.

 #### _Random_
 1. Run `python main.py generate-random data/test500 out/random/test500` to generate random masks.